oliverklee/ext-realty/Documentation/Tutorial/ImportOpenimmoRecordsFromZipFiles/Index.rst

    created inside the import folder during runtime.
 These folders are removed when the import is done.
 The ZIP archives are not changed at all.

-#.
-Set up a cron job to run PHP with it.
-The command to use for the cron
-   job is:/[ *absolute path of the TYPO3 installation* ]/typo3/cli\_dispatch.phpsh openImmoImport A line in your cron tab that imports realty objects at three o’clock a.m. then could look like this:0 3 \* \* \* /var/www/typo3/cli\_dispatch.phpsh openImmoImport

-No matter whether e-mails are sent and whether “onlyErrors” is active, the log which is directly returned at the end of the script always contains all information about all records.

 The import has been tested with records made with the following
 programs: